-Before signing a publishing contract, you should check whether the publication is reputable and your rights are protected.
+Before signing a publishing contract, you should check whether the publisher is reputable and your rights are protected.

 Quality and reputation of publishers